ndangalasinh/ny_taxi_data/README.md

                 1. accepted_values warn
 ### Macros
 We only have few macros that decode some of the basic information which was not given directly
+- get_payment_type_description.sql
+- get_ratecode_description.sql
+- get_triptype_description.sql
+- get_vendorid_description.sql

 ## Data visualization on Google Data Studio
 I have demonstrated data visualization of this modelled data using Google Data Studio for simplicity, you can acess that visualizaion here https://lookerstudio.google.com/reporting/990a2679-8d75-413b-9ec7-80d3c2595987

 Different tools can be used in this case such as PowerBI, Tableau, or Sisense

+## How to implement this project
+### part 1
+1. Clone the repository
+1. Install the required requirements from the requirements.txt
+1. If you do not have a gcp account create one
+1. Create GCP credentials in your prefect UI
+1. Now you can upload data to your storage
+### part 2
+1. create account with DBT cloud
+1. Create project with DBT
+1. Link the DBT project with repository
+1. Connect DBT with your storage

+### part 3
+1. Automate data aquisation
+2. Automate data modelling
+### part 4
+1. Data visualization